DebmalyaPal/Disease-Prediction-System-using-Machine-Learning/README.md

 ### 📡 API Documentation

 #### **1. GET `/api/symptoms`**
-Returns the list of all symptoms.
+Returns the list of all symptoms in the system.

 **Response Example:**
 ```json